Human height: Occupational success

 There is a large body of research in psychology, economics, and human biology that has assessed the relationship between several physical features (e.g. body height) and occupational success.
 The correlation between height and success was explored decades ago.
 Shorter people are considered to have an advantage in certain sports (e.g. gymnastics, race car driving, etc.), whereas in many other sports taller people have a major advantage.
 In most occupational fields, body height is not relevant to how well people are able to perform; nonetheless several studies found that success was positively correlated with body height, although there may be other factors such as sex or socioeconomic status that are correlated with height which may account for the difference in success.

 A demonstration of the height-success association can be found in the realm of politics.
 In the United States presidential elections, the taller candidate won 22 out of 25 times in the 20th century.
 Nevertheless, Ignatius Loyola, founder of the Jesuits, was 150 cm and several prominent world leaders of the 20th century, such as Vladimir Lenin, Benito Mussolini, Nicolae Ceaușescu, and Joseph Stalin were of below-average height.
-These examples, however, were all before modern forms of multimedia (i.e., television), which may further height discrimination in modern society.
-Further, growing evidence suggests that height may be a proxy for confidence, which is likewise strongly correlated with occupational success.